Yueran-Yu/Yueran-Yu.github.io/_posts/2022-01-22-grid_center_div.md

 ---
-title: Center Div in the Grid
+title: Center Div in the Grid date: 22-01-2022 categories:

-date: 22-01-2022
-categories:
+- CSS tags:
 - CSS
-tags:
-- CSS

 ---

 ### This is drive me crazy~!
 So here is the code snippet will often use in the future.

+- The first style

 ```css
 div {